nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 #### Lab

 1. Use Spring Initializr, create a new App with artifact "songr" using Web and Thymeleaf.
+If "songr" is missing, the Lab is *not done right*.
 1. Optionally use DevTools (live Reload and other goodies).
 1. Use 'git init' to create new repo, add '.gitignore' etc.
 1. Create a controller to create a hello route.